Highway 19 East Improvement Project

 Additional Improvement Work

-As with any road construction, there may be some delays but Alberta Transportation will work closely with contractors to keep traffic impacts to a minimum.
 More information about construction and traffic impacts can be found on 511.alberta.ca and on Twitter @511Alberta.
 You can also find local traffic information at Leduc County and Edmonton International Airport.

 Click here to see some Frequently Asked Questions about this project.